rogadev/ryanroga.com/README.md

 # Hi, I'm Ryan

 I am an award-winning business owner turned web developer with a passion for business analysis and designing solutions for small businesses.
-I graduated with distinction from VIU's Web and Mobile Application Development program in April 2023.
+I graduated at the top of my class in April 2023 from the Web and Mobile Application Development program at Vancouver Island University.

 ## Work Experience